 1120 SW Fifth Avenue, Portland, OR 97204

-Portland Parks & Recreation (PP&R), in partnership with the Portland Bureau of Transportation (PBOT), Bureau of Environmental Services (BES), and the Regional Arts and Culture Council (RACC) will be working to make safety, maintenance and planting improvements to the popular Vera Katz Eastbank Esplanade in early 2019.
+The Vera Katz Eastbank Esplanade will reopen on Friday, March 29, 2019 by 3pm, after eight weeks of repair and maintenance work, and several days ahead of schedule.
+Portland Parks & Recreation, the Portland Bureau of Transportation (PBOT), Bureau of Environmental Services (BES), and the Regional Arts and Culture Council (RACC) partnered to make a cleaner, safer Vera Katz Eastbank Esplanade.

 This is the third year of the Council-approved, 5-year implementation of Better Naito.
-Like past years, PBOT will install plastic posts to delineate one northbound motor vehicle lane on Naito Parkway between SW Main Street and NW Couch Street.
-There will also be a designated passenger drop off zone on SW Taylor Street to better accommodate people being dropped off by personal vehicles, taxis, and rideshares.
+Like in past years, PBOT has installed plastic posts to separate one northbound motor vehicle lane on Naito Parkway from SW Main Street to NW Couch Street.
+A designated passenger drop-off zone on SW Taylor Street is available to accommodate people being dropped off by personal vehicles, taxis, and rideshares.